Silberengel/scriptorium/uploader/publisher/README.md

 Scripts
 -------
+- read_publication: read and display a publication from a relay (takes nevent/naddr/hex-id)
-- broadcast_publication: broadcast an entire publication to a relay (takes nevent)
+- broadcast_publication: broadcast an entire publication to a relay (takes nevent/naddr/hex-id)
-- delete_publication: delete an entire publication from a relay (takes nevent)
+- delete_publication: delete an entire publication from a relay (takes nevent/naddr/hex-id)

+All scripts support multiple event reference formats (nevent, naddr, hex event ID) and include automatic fallback to `wss://thecitadel.nostr1.com` if no relay hint is provided or if the event is not found on the specified relay.

 Environment
 -----------